lornebb/Venice-Drone-website/README.md

 Need to get an example read me to use!

+Contact page -
+copied copy  from Idles (band) contact page and modified, as they had a healthy amount of copy on there to flesh out my make believe contact page

 12th May -
 - (done) fixed nav bar hover and float.
 - *** HOME page - CURRENT RELEASE FEATURE - Lets see how much this does my head in then hey!